michaeledwards0/secure-ai-deployment-azure-/docs/01-identity-fortress.md

 Enforces that resources use managed identities instead of stored credentials.

-1. Definitions → search: `Managed identity should be used in your web app`
+1. Definitions → search: `App Service apps should use managed identity`
 2. Click the policy → **Assign**
 3. **Scope:** Your subscription
 4. **Assignment name:** `Require Managed Identity`